JEFfersusu/MedCTM/README.md

 ## 🙏 Acknowledgements

-We extend our gratitude to the following projects and researchers:
+We thank but not limited to following repositories for providing assistance for our research:

 - **[MedMamba](https://github.com/YubiaoYue/MedMamba)**
 - **[MobileFormer](https://github.com/AAboys/MobileFormer)**